-"Add range": A box appears as shown in Figure 36.
+- "Y-axis trend": Similarly to the X-axis, the user has several options to visualize trends of samples. - "Add range": A box appears as shown in Figure 42.
 The trend shown in the "Sample ytrend" graph is now only calculated for the currently selected diameter range.
 More than one range can be added to the PSD graph.
 Selecting ranges only shows data for that particular range.
-Clicking outside the graph deslects all the ranges and the data in "Sample trend" is then calculated for all the data and not one particular range.
+Clicking outside the graph deslects all the ranges and the data in "Sample trend" is then calculated for all the data and not one partiuclar range. - \circ "Delete range": Removes the currently selected range.